BonsDevelopment/EZLib-Documentation/Features/Application Checksums.md

 **__Description__**

-Checksusm is a server-sided anti-tamper.
+Checksums is a server-sided anti-tamper.
 It will not accept any requests without a valid checksum from your application that have not been added to the verified checksums.
 This stops `cracked` applications from accessing EZLib.

 **__Where can I find this feature?__**